This post contains links that we may earn a small commission for at no cost to you read more

 Imagine that you are first starting out lifting weights.
 You would be really disappointed if the only weights available were 50-pound dumbbells.
 As your fitness level improved, you would eventually be able to lift those 50-pound weights, but you probably need to start off with 10-pound weights, right?

 The same is true with the damper.
 It limits airflow so beginners and those who are less advanced can gradually increase the amount of resistance so they get the same fitness benefits as those who can handle high levels of resistance.
+FYI have you heard about Concept 2 on Slides?
+They can really enhance and improve your training sessions.

 Is the Model E Hard to Assemble?